showermat/squashserve/README.md

 ## So, What about Wikipedia?

 Of course, if you're going to be archiving sites for local browsing, Wikipedia is both the ultimate stress-test for the system and the first thing that everyone wants to have.
 Of course, mirroring is out of the questions; I played around for a while with the XML database dumps that [Wikipedia provides](https://en.wikipedia.org/wiki/Wikipedia_database), but it seems that there are few good wiki-to-HTML converters out there, and none in Python (and besides, that doesn't take care of the images).
 The best HTML archive of Wikipedia available, to my knowledge, is the ZIM file [provided by Kiwix](http://download.kiwix.org/portable/wikipedia_en_all.zip).
 It proved time-consuming but not technically difficult to convert the ZIM archive to a locally browsable HTML directory.
 From there, it should be a simple matter of indexing and compressing it.
-Unfortunately, I've been havinggt issues with Xapian running out of memory (It's not periodically flushing the index to disk?), and without search functionality it's not worth my time to continue.
+Unfortunately, I've been having issues with Xapian running out of memory (It's not periodically flushing the index to disk?), and without search functionality it's not worth my time to continue.
 I'm working on figuring it out and will update when I know more.

 ## Accessory Tools